by Alex Z. Salinas (B.A. ’11, M.A. ’19)

 “The significance is that it demonstrates how a responsive program and community like ours are flexible enough to help students, like Leigh Ann, identify their passions and how to pursue them,” Hill said.

 While Cowan’s project sparked from her passion for literature, she hopes her videos gain traction and inspire more ASL translations of seminal works.
+Next, she plans to reach out to deaf schools and interpreter programs nationwide, and she has begun a master’s in Deaf Studies at Gallaudet University in Washington, D.C.

 “I want people to understand that the vast majority of D/HH students in special education do not belong there,” she said.
 “There is no correlation between hearing loss and learning/cognitive disabilities.
 It is a matter of language deprivation.”